Getting Started – .NET WinForm HMI

 Set the compile mode on the Visual Studio toolbar to Release.

-Select Build from the VS menu and select to Build the application.
+Select Build from the VS menu and select to build the application.

-Use Windows Explorer to browse for the application located in the bin\Release directory and run the application.
+Use Windows File Explorer to browse for the application located in the bin\Release directory and run the application.

 .NET WinForm HMI 307

-Note: You can also use the OPCControlsNetworkNodes component and assign a network node alias to change all “localhost” tags to the desired remote node.
+NOTE: For remote deployment first make sure the Tags as described in steps 4, 5, and 6 are set to a Network Node or IP Address.
+You can optionally use the OPCControlsNetworkNodes component and assign a network node alias to change all “localhost” tags to the desired remote node.
 This is done with the AddNetworkNodeAlias method.
 Refer to the VB.NET Example on the exact syntax of how to use this method.
 Notice how all OPC Controls data sources for a particular node can be reassigned to a remote node with one simple call.

-The OPC Controls Data component can be used to access data via code with very simple methods.
+The OPCControlsData component can be used to access data via code with very simple methods.
 Refer to the .NET Real Time Data Access Programmatic Interface.